 To compute your AFQT score, the military takes your Verbal Expression (VE) score and doubles it.
 They then add it to your Mathematics Knowledge (MK) and Arithmetic Reasoning (AR) raw scores.
 The Formula is 2VE+MK+AR.
-The then compare the result to a table very much like the one at the bottom of this page, to derive your AFQT percentile score.
+The then compare the result to a table to derive your AFQT percentile score.

 Computing the AFQT Score

 |2VE+MK+AR||AFQT Percentile||2VE+MK+AR||AFQT Percentile|